Check out these end-to-end developer guides and related tutorials to learn how to import annotations as pre-labels.

 - Make sure the annotations are in the proper format.
 Use the charts above to determine whether an annotation type is supported for the data type you are labeling.

 - Before you begin a new import job, make sure there are no existing MAL annotations on the data row.
-Duplicate import jobs may result in unexpected behavior.
+Duplicate import jobs may result in unexpected behavior using this SDK call

 - To override an imported annotation on a data row, import the annotation again using the same